Debra Rucker Coleman, Architect

 Level of Complexity

-Each sun-inspired home is rated as simple, average or complex.
+Each sun-inspired home is rated as simple, average, or complex.
 While this is subjective, it does give some indication of the home cost when comparing two plans with similar square footage for both interior living areas and outside porches.
 See Construction Costs for additional information.

 Simple